venerdi2/mainline/README.md

 * Better desktop notification behavior

 ### TODO & WIP
-* notifications - make the bg process detect when the user logs off and exit itself.
+* Make the notification bg process detect when the user logs off and exit itself.
-* notifications - start/restart/stop the bg process when the user changes settings instead of only at logon/logoff
+* Save & restore window dimensions.
-* temp files - do something less broken when a user runs ex: "sudo mainline --install-latest"
+* Move the notification/dbus code into the app and make an "applet mode"